 ****Table 3 near here****

-The revision of the false start disqualification limit calculated from the historical data relevant to sex resulted in both thresholds exceeding the current 100 ms limit.
+Revision of the false start disqualification limit calculated from the historical data relevant to athletes' sex resulted in both thresholds exceeding the current 100 ms limit.
 Men’s event data proposed a revised limit of 115 ms while the women’s event data suggested a limit of 119 ms.

 Discussion

 The median values for RTs at World and European Championships filtered by sex, showed absolute differences of 3 ms for men’s and women’s events.
 This small difference shows that the different measurement technologies used at World and European Championships was not an important factor in this study and supports the decision to analyse pooled data from European and World Championships.
 The 95% coverage interval of RTs of the entire data shows a lower bound of 122 ms, 22 ms above the threshold set down by the IAAF.
-For a 100 m sprinter 22 ms can be a significant advantage.
-For example, in the 2012 Olympic Games in London the winning margin between the first and second athletes in the women’s 100 m event was only 30 ms, and at a typical velocity of 10 m/s, this difference represents a 30 cm advantage.
+For a 100 m sprinter 22 ms can be a meaningful advantage.
+For example, in the 2012 Olympic Games in London the winning margin between the first and second athletes in the women’s 100 m event was only 30 ms, and at a typical speed of 10 m/s, this difference represents a 30 cm advantage.
 If the 100 ms threshold fails to detect a false start, it is possible that an athlete could anticipate the start without disqualification and this could alter the results of an event.

 Ruling Periods

 The median and 95% coverage intervals for each ruling period shown in Table 1 indicates shifts in the distributions of the RTs of athletes in periods after a rule change by approximately 5 ms for men and 7.5 ms for women.
-While the shift in RTs of sprinters after the rule change in 2004 is not particularly noticeable in Figure 1, a noticeable shift does appear after the rule change in January 2010, this is consistent with the results shown in Haugen, Shalfawi et al. (2013) and in Tønnessen, Haugen et al. (2013) which was restricted to 100 m sprinters.
+While the shift in RTs of sprinters after the rule change in 2004 is not particularly noticeable in Figure 1, shift does appear after the rule change in January 2010.
+This is consistent with the findings of Haugen, Shalfawi et al. (2013) and Tønnessen, Haugen et al. (2013) that were restricted to 100 m sprinters.
 This is also in line with the probability of superiority shown in Table 3 with men and women showing a greater probability of superiority after the second rule change.
-The comparison between the earliest and latest ruling periods is of interest with 72.1% and 74.5% probability of superiority for men and women respectively, indicating that significant shifts in distributions has occurred between these ruling periods.
-Figure 2 panels A and B, suggest that for ruling periods, the EMGD of men and women has an increasing trend over time.
-It is evident in both sexes that a shift over time has occurred with a significant shift in the distribution density after the automatic disqualification ruling in January 2010.
-The sex difference can also be identified as panels A and B of Figure 2 are on the same scale, with the densities for women being shifted further to the right.
+The comparison between the earliest and latest ruling periods is noteworthy with 72.1% and 74.5% probability of superiority for men and women respectively, indicating that shifts in distributions occurred between these ruling periods.
+Figure 2 panels A and B, suggest that for ruling periods, the EMGD of men and women has an increased.
+It is clear that in both sexes, a shift has occurred in the distribution density after the automatic disqualification ruling in January 2010.
+The sex-based difference can also be identified as panels A and B of Figure 2 are on the same scale, with the densities for women shifted further to the right.
 The probability of observing a RT greater than 120 ms increases for men and women relative to the ruling periods.
-The probability of observations greater than 120 ms following the introduction of the automatic disqualification rule in 2010 is 1, irrespective of sex.
+The probability of observations greater than 120 ms after the introduction of the automatic disqualification rule in 2010 is 1, irrespective of sex.
 This suggests that the minimum observed RT of athletes recorded using the current IAAF approved technology and rules is greater than 120 ms, some 20 ms above the enforced threshold.

 Competition Rounds